Cecca/running-experiments/README.md

 By providing a [small random dataset](https://github.com/Cecca/running-experiments/blob/master/datasets.py#L224-L238), we can run the whole analysis every single time through [CI](https://github.com/Cecca/running-experiments/blob/master/.github/workflows/code.yml).
 Carrying out the jupyter notebook writes all plots used in the paper to disk **(C5)**.

+## Short-comings

+1. While we propose to share the datasets, [our code](https://github.com/Cecca/running-experiments/blob/master/datasets.py) will create a local version if it is not present.
+The reason for doing is that that we do not store any additional data such as ground truth with the file.
+Checking for a shared version is similar to what is done in the [ann-benchmarks benchmarking tool](https://github.com/erikbern/ann-benchmarks/blob/master/ann_benchmarks/datasets.py#L26-L37).
+2. To enable better regression testing, unit tests should be carried out to check the correctness of the produced output.
+3. While the CI approach provides a good snapshot of the current running time, it doesn't enable a historical overview over the performance of an algorithm.